QubesOS/qubes-doc/basics_dev/code-signing.md

 In this case, you have several options to sign the commit:

-1. Amend the commit and repace it with a signed commit.
+1. Amend the commit and replace it with a signed commit.
    You can use this command to create a new signed commit:
    ```
    git commit --amend -S